kiyoshi-enjo/chitr/README.md

   <img src="https://ko-fi.com/img/githubbutton_sm.svg" alt="Buy Me a Coffee">
 </a>

-Your support helps keep the project maintained and motivates me to build more useful tools for Linux and terminal users.
+Your support helps keep the project maintained and motivates me to build more useful tools for Linux, macOS, and terminal users.

 **Other ways to support:**

 * ⭐ Star the repository
 * 🐛 Report bugs
 * 💡 Suggest new features
-* 📢 Share `chitr` with other Linux users
+* 📢 Share `chitr` with other terminal users

 Thank you for supporting open-source! ❤️